-Earlier this year young writers and artists aged 5-14 were invited to submit stories, poems and art exploring their connections with the vibrant cultures of Latin America and Southeast Asia.
+Last year, young writers and artists aged 5-14 submitted over 400 stories, poems and art exploring their connections with the vibrant cultures of Latin America and Southeast Asia.
 They were encouraged to write in English, any languages of these regions or a creative mix of different languages as well as send any forms of visual art!
-Submissions have now closed and Toitoi will select the successful pieces for this year's Toitoi journal.
-Language experts from the University will also translate the writing for bilingual publishing.
+117 students had their work chosen for publication in the journals.

-In April, teachers were invited to join workshops to support the project in Auckland, Wellington and Christchurch in the first week of the school holidays.
+In April 2019, The National Library of New Zealand, Services to Schools, also assisted by inviting teachers to join workshops to support the project in Auckland, Wellington and Christchurch in the first week of the school holidays.
 The purpose of these workshops was to provide teachers with resources and ideas that they can use in the classroom to teach their students about Southeast Asia and Latin America, and to inspire them to submit writing and art about these regions for publication.

 If you missed the workshops, you can still download posters and teacher support material here.

 The National Library has curated a set of resources for this special project based around culture, history, art, music, and events of interest from Latin America and Southeast Asia.
 These resources can be used to inspire art and writing based on these regions.